marttoygoy5/DiscordCoreAPI/README.md

 If you have any suggestions, feel free to let me know and I will consider taking you up on it!
 Thanks!

 ## Dependencies

+NOTE: I installed these using the [vcpkg](https://github.com/microsoft/vcpkg) installer!

 [WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt)

 [Nlohmann Json](https://github.com/nlohmann/json)